-If you have gum disease, your gums may recede, leaving the roots of your teeth exposed.
-This can leave your tooth surfaces more vulnerable to sensitivity, abrasion and decay.
+In individuals who have gum disease, the gums may recede, leaving tooth roots exposed.
+This can leave your tooth surfaces more vulnerable to decay, abrasion and sensitivity.

-Your dentist may recommend a gingival gum graft to address the condition.
-In this post, we’ll discuss benefits of the procedure, how to prepare, its success rate, and other aspects to take into consideration.
+A gum graft procedure can be done to conceal exposed tooth roots, reduce sensitivity and address your condition.
+In this post, we'll discuss why this procedure may be recommended, how to prepare, its success rate, and other aspects to consider.

 What is a gingival gum graft?

 A gingival gum graft involves removing tissue from a patient’s palate, and then grafting (transplanting) it to the area where the gums have receded.
 In some cases, this technique entails using tissue from a donor.

 A gingival gum graft can:

 - Protect the tooth against further gum recession